 So whether you’re conquering the work yourself or having a professional knock it out for you, follow these guidelines to help keep you on track.

 Steps for a Successful Master Bathroom Remodel

-There are many reasons to remodel your master bathroom – to expand storage space, upgrade outdated fixtures and appliances, create a more relaxing space, or to make it more accessible to seniors.
+There are many reasons to remodel your master bathroom – to expand storage space, upgrade outdated fixtures and appliances, create a more relaxing space, or make it more accessible to seniors.

 Regardless of why you are looking to remodel, there are seven steps to follow to complete your master bathroom remodel on time and under budget:

 These 7 steps may seem like common sense, but they can make all the difference between a successful master bathroom remodel, and a flop.

 The number one reason that a project falls behind and/or exceeds its budget is unforeseen structural issues.

 While neither you nor a contractor can see through walls, you can still examine the area before beginning work to identify hidden problems.
 You could find out that you need an additional circuit and more amperage for your new tankless water heater.
 Or maybe you learn that low water pressure will affect the flow for the new rainhead shower head you purchased.

 Make sure that plumbing and electrical systems are updated to handle modern equipment.
 And don’t forget to inspect for things like mold that can be hiding behind walls.